Do I need to book for Tamala?

 EFTPOS & Credit Card Facilites are NOT available.
 Cash only.

-Our latest info brochure can be Tamala Brochure.
-1.2mb PDF
+Our latest info brochure (2019) can be downloaded Tamala Brochure.
+800k PDF

 You will need to bring your own drinking water as the water available on the station is not for human consumption, but can be used for washing etc.